Alexis Guizar-Diaz

 EWU McNair Scholar Alexis Guizar-Diaz Awarded Resident Assistantship at PSU

 Congratulations to EWU McNair Scholar Alexis Lisandro Guizar-Diaz.
 Alexis has been awarded a Resident Assistantship at Portland State University with full funding.
 He was accepted to the Sociology PhD program at Portland Statue University and started there in the fall of 2022.
-The EWU McNair staff are so excited for Alexis and we … Read more
+The EWU McNair staff are so excited for Alexis and we know he’ll … Read more

 Congrats to Alexis